-91. Give a home-made gift.
+91. Give a homemade gift.

-Save money fast by making a home-made gift.
+Save money fast by making a homemade gift.
 A homemade gift is not only less expensive but also more thoughtful.

 92. Do a price match when shopping.

 Prices are never the same in stores.
-An item may be on sale in one place but it’s not in the other place.
+An item may be on sale in one place, but it’s not in the other place.
 Price matching is the way to go when trying to get the most out of your buck.

 You can use a free mobile app like ShopSavvy to do this.
 You just scan the barcode of the product and it will show you all the prices from different stores.

-93. Check free local events.
+93. Check out free local events.

 Entertain your family with free local events.
-Subscribe to your town’s newsletter or you can download a mobile app like Do stuff or Eventbrite.
+Subscribe to your town’s newsletter, or you can download a mobile app like Do stuff or Eventbrite.

 94. Cut your own hair.

 Save money fast by cutting your own hair.
-If you are not picky that you only maintain a simple hair cut, you can learn how to do it.
+If you are not picky that you only maintain a simple haircut, you can learn how to do it.
 I was able to learn how to trim my own bangs.

 95. Switch to a more affordable cellphone plan.

-We all tend to be loyal to our provider but nowadays, costs go up and loyalty does not matter anymore to some companies.
+We all tend to be loyal to our providers but nowadays, costs go up and loyalty does not matter anymore to some companies.
 Shop around, you will be surprised how much cheaper the other plans are.

 96. Exercise regularly.

-Dedicate a schedule to go to the gym.
+Dedicate a schedule to going to the gym.
 Go for a walk, Walk your dog daily.
 Morning yoga.
 Morning run.
 Anything that can make you move and get your heart pumping will be good for you in the long run.

 97. DIY when you can.